 - Add the potatoes to the heated skillet once the oil begins to shimmer.
 Spread the potatoes out into an even flat layer, season with salt, pepper, smoked paprika, and garlic powder then place a tight-fitting lid onto your skillet or frying pan.
 Cook for 10 minutes.

 - Uncover and stir the potatoes and onions until all sides are crispy and lightly browned, about 5 - 10 minutes.
 Your potatoes should be fork-tender when done.
 Remove from heat and serve immediately.

-To avoid soggy fried potatoes, be sure to heat your oil before adding the potatoes to the skillet or frying pan.
-This partially covered method works to cook the potatoes all the way through, but you need that uncovered last half of the cooking time to burn off moisture.
+- How To Avoid Soggy Fried Potatoes - Be sure to heat your oil before adding the potatoes to the skillet or frying pan.
+This partially covered method works to cook the potatoes all the way through, but you need that uncovered for the last half of the cooking time to burn off any excess moisture.